-At Alabama A & M University, the male to female student ratio is far higher than the national average of about 40:60 with a student body that is equally balanced.
+At Alabama A & M University, the disparity between men and women on campus is lower than the national average.
+The undergraduate student body at AAMU is equally balanced.

 This university is ranked at #912 in male to female diversity nationwide.
 The undergraduate population is comprised of 2,101 males and 2,750 females.

 Analyze Male/Female Diversity at AAMU

 Where available, the chart below includes the male to female percentage among AAMU's undergraduate students.